Rishabh-Bajpai/Photo-to-G-code/README.md

 # Photo to G-code

-Name of the software	draw2cad
+Name of the software:	draw2cad

-Developer's name	Rishabh Bajpai
+Developer's name:	Rishabh Bajpai

-Version			v2.0
+Version:			v2.0

 This is a complete tool for